THAR0121 - Introduction to Directing

 Description

 Theatre Rehearsal and Performance provides students with deep intellectual and artistic immersion in the theatrical process through intensive research, rehearsal, and performance of a full-length stage piece.
 Students may enroll in this course as actors (by audition only) or as assistant directors, stage managers, dramaturgs, or designers (by permission of the instructor).
 Each semester, the play will be featured in the Theatre Arts Program production season.
 This course does not follow a typical meeting pattern.
-Please see Section Details for production-specific details including meeting times and audition/permit information.

 Course number only